Tyrn/wei/the-insider-en.typ

 utter fabrication.
 He called the  Federation  soldiers in to provide Kissur with troops."

-     Everybody  gaped -  they  didn't know anything  yet  and Bemish was the first one to openly state what had happened.
+     Everybody  gaped---they  didn't know anything  yet  and Bemish was the first one to openly state what had happened.

      "What about the zealots?" a journalist shouted, "Are they also in?"